Exabyte-io/documentation/docs/materials-designer/3d-editor/3d-editor-actions/move-rotate-atoms.md

 ### Axial

-The user can achieve an axial translation of the crystal with respect to this coordinate system by holding the corresponding axis with the left mouse button, and then making the desired move.
+The user can achieve an axial translation of the crystal component with respect to this coordinate system by holding the corresponding axis with the left mouse button, and then making the desired move.

 ### Planar